 ITINERARY FOR LUCERNE IN 1 DAY + TRAVEL TIPS

-If you are planning your one day in Lucerne trip, you might be wondering about the best things to do in Lucerne in a day.
+If you are planning your one-day in Lucerne itinerary, you might be wondering about the best things to do in Lucerne in a day.
 In this post, I share my tips on the best activities in Lucerne in 1 day, plus many travel tips for your trip.

 Lucerne is often considered the most beautiful city in Switzerland – known for its very preserved medieval architecture – including the stunning Chapel Bridge – gorgeous Lake Lucerne and the proximity to the Swiss Alps.
 There is a lot to do and see in Lucerne – with only one day in the city, it helps to be well-informed about the best activities so you can plan your day.

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.

 HOW TO GET AROUND LUCERNE FOR ONE DAY